 - Attention overhead: Running multiple agents sounds parallel, but review and coordination still funnel through one person.
 Human attention is limited, and I still don't have a great system for managing that bottleneck consistently.

-The useful part of my work has shifted upward: clearer requirements, tighter constraints, and stronger review discipline.
+The useful part of my work has moved toward clearer requirements, tighter constraints, and stronger review discipline.

 Implementation still matters, but the highest leverage is in deciding what should be built and verifying whether the output is actually correct.